syedissambukhari/skin-cancer-detection-using-ddi-dataset/README.md

 To detect(predict) any Image open skin_Prediction.ipynb file.

+I also implemented the Alexnet algorithm which have 56% accuracy.

 Note:Extract the images_for_prediction.rar file for samples.Changes the directory of image and skin88.h5 model in skin_Prediction.ipynb file for Detection if not the same directory.